lightning/bolts/02-peer-protocol.md

 for the splice transaction(s) to confirm).

-The splice is finally terminated when both sides send `splice_complete` to indicate that one of the splice transactions reached acceptable depth.
+The splice is finally terminated when both sides send `splice_locked` to indicate that one of the splice transactions reached acceptable depth.

 ### The `splice` Message